 At the heart of the Booker T. Washington Academy is a highly structured curriculum that sets high expectations and provides individualized monitoring to assist Scholars in attaining ambitious goals for achievement.
 The Booker T. Washington Academy provides a strong academic foundation for Scholars that will prepare them for success throughout life.

+Additionally, Booker T. Washington Academy uses the highly effective Reading Mastery program for K-2 scholars to support practice with decoding.
+As Booker T. Washington Academy scholars learn their letter formations, they acquire simultaneously the rules that govern the spelling and the pronunciation of the English language.
 The Reading Mastery program uses Direct Instruction (DI), which allows scholars to learn how to read letters, words, and stories both aloud and silently.
 DI is specifically designed to ensure that scholars’ individual needs are identified quickly and addressed appropriately.
 Scholars are placed in small instructional groupings based on their performance on reading assessments, so instruction can be specifically targeted to meet their learning needs.
 The groupings are flexible and are adjusted regularly depending on the scholars’ individual progress.
 Scholars performing below target receive instruction geared to their level of knowledge, which will allow them to fill any learning gaps quickly and then accelerate.
 This mastery-based approach is an important strength of the program.
 Specific attention is given to the written and spoken language.
 With guided practice in reading sentences and simple stories, scholars quickly develop basic skills, such as identifying sounds and blending, and move on to more advanced decoding skills.

 In accordance with the federal law, BTWA offers a comprehensive program for Scholars with disabilities.
 A free and appropriate public education is offered in the least restrictive environment.
 BTWA’s professional staff members, in collaboration with parents, develop Individual Education Plans for all Scholars with disabilities.
 Services including psychological assessments, speech/language therapy, occupational and physical therapy and support instruction are provided as needed.
 BTWA is committed to complying with the requirements in Section 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act and the Americans with Disabilities Act.
 Towards this end, all Scholars with disabilities are afforded access to appropriate educational services.